Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 1 or 2 way door
 12 steps
 1984
-pit of success = place where it’s easier to do the right thing than the wrong thing 1st thought v.s 2nd thought = 2nd = what we truly are 3 -- trichotomy https://en.wikipedia.org/wiki/Trichotomy_(philosophy)
+1st thought v.s 2nd thought = 2nd = what we truly are
+3 -- trichotomy https://en.wikipedia.org/wiki/Trichotomy_(philosophy)
 3 -- trilemma https://en.wikipedia.org/wiki/Trilemma